Nevenall/sufficient-reason/syntax tests.md

 # Syntax Testing

-This is for trying various syntaxes, like, I want a plugin that will render
+This is for trying various syntaxes, like, I want a plugin that will render.